uk-gov-mirror/alphagov.digitalmarketplace-runner/README.md

 $ docker rm dmrunner_nginx_1
 ```

+If you're on Linux and using rootless Docker, you will need to run nginx yourself. nginx needs host networking, which is not compatible with rootless Docker.

+### Elastic search

+If the elasticsearch bootstrap fails, you might need to [increase the maximum memory count check](https://www.elastic.co/guide/en/elasticsearch/reference/master/_maximum_map_count_check.html).

+### Postgres

+If you have a postgres service running, this can prevent you accessing the postgres docker container.
+To check for a postgres service, run `sudo service postgresql status`.

 ## Code formatting
 This repository uses the opinionated Python code formatter `black` to keep the code consistently styled.
 Git hooks are
 provided for this repository to seamlessly check and re-style your code as needed.
 Run `./install_hooks.sh` to install